Camp Galileo

 About

-Camp Galileo offers hands-on STEAM projects, collaborative activities, outdoor play, and building projects, including specific design challenges.
-Campers take part in outdoor games, silly songs, face painting, pie throwing, songs, skits, and camp cheers, all centered around the camp’s rubber chicken mascot.
+Camp Galileo includes hands-on STEAM projects, collaborative activities, outdoor play, and building projects.
+Campers take part in outdoor games, songs, skits, silly traditions, face painting, pie throwing, and design challenges, with a rubber chicken as the camp mascot.
+The program blends age-appropriate, hands-on STEAM projects with other camp activities.

 • Ages: 5–15 years old